 Those offices within the Institute for Federal Real Estate which require your data to perform their tasks and fulfil their contractual and statutory obligations have access to your data.

 We use third-party services providers (processors) to process data in accordance with Article 28 of the GDPR.
-We may also contract skilled trade firms and other specialized firms to fulfil our contractual obligations.
-We will disclose the data required to provide the service in question to the aforementioned third parties.
+The data required to provide the service in question will be disclosed to these third parties.

 In all other cases, we may only disclose your personal data when required to do so by law or where this is necessary for each specific purpose.